Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 Both platforms cover the core enterprise checklist – roadmaps, financial tracking, capacity planning, and scenario modeling.
 The gap shows up above that line: How tightly each tool connects to Jira, how quickly it deploys, and how much configuration overhead it carries day to day.

 If your PMO primarily serves compliance and financial reporting in a regulated industry, Clarity's depth in those areas is real.
-If your delivery team lives in Jira and your biggest problem is that leadership can't see what those teams are actually doing, Tempo has a different answer.
+If your delivery team lives in Jira and your biggest problem is that leadership can't see what those teams are doing, Tempo has a different answer.

 Data reconciliation

-When execution data lives in Jira and financial governance lives in Clarity, reconciliation becomes a recurring tax on someone's time.
+When execution data lives in Jira and financial governance lives in Clarity, reconciliation is a recurring tax on someone's time.
 The platform is configured correctly – the data is technically in there.
 But because entering financials in Clarity is a separate task from doing the actual work in Jira, the numbers fall behind and stay behind.

 Someone updates Clarity when they get around to it.
 The gap between what happened and what's recorded widens every week.